Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Formulation

 where we have omitted the subscript $\bm n=\bm 0$.
 The factor $\mathcal{H}_{\bm 0, \bm l}\mathcal{H}_{\bm l,\bm 0}$ involves intermediate virtual states labelled by the photon-number vector $\bm l$ and is evaluated as an infinite product of the $j_{0l}$ functions.
 The calculation can be simplified again using the power counting argument: Intermediate states with multiple photons from the same mode ($ l_i\ge2$) constitute vanishingly small phase space and can be neglected in the continuum-mode limit.
 It is only possible to absorb/emit many virtual photons from \emph{different} modes.
 Details of the derivation are given in the appendix.
 The result for a single photon branch is summarized as follows,

 where the normal-ordering $\normord{\mathcal{O}}$ with respect to the empty-lattice state moves all annihilation operators in $\mathcal{O}$ to the right.
+The quadratic induced-hopping term arises due to normal ordering the product $h_{ij}h_{i'j'}$.
 If the renormalization due to a single photon branch is considered, the effective interaction vertex $V^{ij}_{i'j'}$ is explicitly given by

 This is the central result of this article.

 For the coupling to multiple photon branches, one should reinstate the quantum number $\lambda$ for $\gamma_{ij}( \bm q,\lambda)$ and $\omega_{\bm q, \lambda}$ and replace the integration $\int ^\Lambda d^2\bm q\to \sum_{\lambda}\int ^\Lambda d^2\bm q$ (see appendix).
 The induced Hamiltonian \eqref{hopnint} contains two terms: (i) the induced hopping which consists of two bare hopping processes from $i\to j$ and $j\to k$ accompanied by photon absorption and emission, and (ii), the induced interaction which couples the hopping processes $i\to j$ and $i'\to j'$ at different bonds.
 The induced hopping clearly modifies the electronic energy band, which will be demonstrated below.